 As customers spend more and more of their time in the digital world, the need for social selling grows.
-With 54% of social browsers using social media to research products and the average time spent on social media being 2 hours and 22 minutes, the buying habits are heavily influenced by your brand’s online presence.
+With 54% of social browsers using social media to research products and the average time spent on social media is 2 hours and 22 minutes, the buying habits are heavily influenced by your brand's online presence.
 And in this article, we are going to look into 4 impressive benefits of social selling.

 The customers now have instant access to your product specifications, price and reviews.
 As a result of that, making purchasing decisions takes longer with 80% of buyers spending more time researching purchases compared to last year.
 And if their experience was positive, they are more than likely to recommend your brand to friends and family.

 Social selling is the latest technique capitalising on this trend.
 The goal is to engage potential customers and nurture your prospects to build trust and establish a brand that resonates.